 I hope that the next year will be more active and positive, with new projects and professional challenges, events and travels, new connections and experiences.

-I haven’t posted anything for ages.
+I haven’t posted anything for ages (the last year’s post does not count).
 Partially because of preoccupation and partially because I kind of lost motivation.
 Quite a lot has happened since my last post, and all of these things have affected both my life and my desire/ability to write something in one or another way.
 Disturbances at work, pandemics, changes in personal life and, finally, last year, war came to the doorstep of my home, ruining everything.

 A few weeks ago, I tried to gather myself and finally get my hands dirty in an attempt to make this site look the way I wanted it.
 Refreshing HTML/CSS skills took some time, so did digging through the Hugo documentation, as well as trials and errors.
 It turned out that Hugo is indeed a great tool: powerful, flexible and at the same time relatively easy to deal with.
 There is a learning curve, but it is not as steep as it looks at first sight.
 It was fun, and I do not regret a single second spent on it.